mhagnumdw/vscode-toggle-settings/README.md

-# vscode-toggle-settings README
+# easy-toggle-settings README

 // TODO:

 - [ ] review extension name and publisher and change code if needed
 - [ ] update README with details about the extension

-This is the README for your extension "vscode-toggle-settings".
+This is the README for your extension "easy-toggle-settings".
 After writing up a brief description, we recommend including the following sections.

 ## Features